AndyMc3000/maxfit-codeinstitute-ms1project-static-gym-website/README.md

 > - [x] “The website must promote MAXFIT’s Personal Training services.”
 > - [x] “The website must detail the classes MAXFIT currently offer and highlight their costs and schedule/frequency.”
 > - [x] “The website must visually appeal to potential customers from all walks of life.
 MAXFIT is not just a ‘hard-core workout’ gym, it is an fitness and wellness centre too.
 MAXFIT’s range of services appeal to customers of all age groups, male and female.”
-> - [x] “The website must promote the fact that MAXFIR offers 24-hour access.”
+> - [x] “The website must promote the fact that MAXFIT offers 24-hour access.”
 > - [x] “The website must promote MAXFIT’s social media channels”
 > - [x] “The website must show some testimonial quotes”
 > - [x] “There must be a system in place to track website usage statistics and end user interactions.
 All MAXFIT owned internet-connected computers, routers, or devices should be automatically excluded from website statistics/reports.”